Islamic views on concubinage: Sexual relations

 The master's ability to have sexual relations with her was one of the defining characteristics of a concubine.
 A man could not immediately have sexual relations with a concubine.
 He had to wait one menstrual cycle (known as istebra) before he could have sexual relations with her.
 One reason was to avoid any doubts of the paternity of a child borne to the concubine.
 If the concubine was pregnant at the time of acquisition, the man had to wait until the concubine gave birth before he had sexual relations.

 A man was allowed to practice coitus interruptus with his concubine for contraceptive purposes.
 While a man needed to obtain his wife's permission to practice coitus interruptus with his wife, he did not require his concubine's permission to practice coitus interruptus with the concubine.

 Prostitution of concubines was prohibited.
 However de facto prostitution, by buying and selling concubines, was not prohibited.

+Since Islamic Law allowed a man to have sexual intercourse with his female slave in accordance with the principle of Islamic slave concubinage, prostitution was practiced by way of a pimp selling his female slave on the slave market to a client, who was allowed to have intercourse with her as her new owner, and who then returned his ownership of her to her pimp on the pretext of discontent after having had intercourse with her, which was an accepted method for prostitution in the Islamic world for centuries, and still used during the era of Ottoman Empire.

 If a concubine committed adultery, her punishment was half of that of a free woman.

 Modern scholars have debated on whether the consent of the concubine was important in sexual relations.
 A Hasan graded Hadith of Muhammad talks about the consent of the concubine in sexual relations.

 Salamah ibn al-Muhabbiq reported: A man had intercourse with the servant girl of his wife, so the matter was referred to the Prophet, peace and blessings be upon him.
 The Prophet said, "If she had done so willingly, then she belongs to him and he must pay the likes of her price.
 If he had forced her, then she is free and he must pay the likes of her price."